 Let me tell you.

-This may well be the best way to see a city, and part of me is annoyed that I never did one before.
+This may well be one of the best things to do in Berlin, and part of me is annoyed that I never did one before.

 A food tour has now become something I actively look for when I go traveling.